jefferybennett/labs/AzureIoTDay1/README.md

 # Azure IoT Day 1 Lab: IoT Telemetry, Commands, Stream Analytics, Power BI and Business Events / Notifications

-## Tutorial Overview

-In this tutorial, you'll be doing the following:
-- Creating an Azure Service Bus namespace and topic.
-- Creating an Azure Stream Analytics job, leveraging Azure IoT Hub as an input and the Service Bus topic as an output.
-- Using Azure Logic Apps or Microsoft Flow to accept the message from Stream Analytics and notify an user of it.
-- Peristing streaming data into Azure SQL
-- Creating a Power BI dashboard leveraging both real-time and historical data

 ## Before Starting

 ### Azure Environment and Subscription